yatesco/seafile-docs/deploy/ldap_user_sync.md

 A related feature is [importing groups from LDAP/AD](ladp_group_sync.md).

-Note, newly imported users via synced will be set as active and counted into the number of licenses.

 ## How It Works

 The syncing process imports users from LDAP directory server to Seafile's internal database.
 This process is one-way.

+* All existing users on LDAP server will be created as new users in Seafile database. **The new users will be active by default.
+They'll be counted as licensed users.**
 * Any changes to user's property in the database won't propagate back to LDAP.
-* If a user is deleted from LDAP server, the user will be deactivated in Seafile.
 * If an imported user is deleted in Seafile, it will be re-imported in the next sync operation.

 In addition to syncing the user from LDAP, the syncing process provides more features: